Yes, you can host Django for free — and in some cases for several months without spending a cent.

 1. Hetzner Cloud + Appliku — Best Free Start¶

-- Hetzner CX22 (2 vCPU, 4GB RAM, 40GB SSD): ~€3.79/month → €20 covers ~5 months
+- Hetzner CX22 (2 vCPU, 4GB RAM): a few euros per month, so €20 in credits covers your first few months

 - Appliku handles HTTPS, auto-deploys from GitHub/GitLab, environment variables, Celery workers, databases — no server config needed